Over 176 B2B meetings were held last week in the framework of the EU-Singapore matchmaking event

 To download the paper, please scroll down to the attachments section below.
 (Please note you need to be logged in before the attachments are displayed).

-The participants list is available here.
+The participant list is available here.

 Gallery and other resources